robbchar/pong-webrtc/README.md

 3. The first tab becomes **Host (left paddle)** and waits; the second tab joins as **Guest (right paddle)**.
 4. Click **Ready** in both tabs to start the countdown.
 5. Drag/touch your paddle to play.
+6. To stop a match without disconnecting, click **Back to lobby** in the game view.
+If you want to continue later, use **Return to game** in the lobby.

 ## Architecture overview